-Sometimes we add a section with ideas, what improvements, opportunities we have on each step.
-The map is large, but it helps to identify problem points, and gives the whole team visual information about user's behavior.
+Sometimes we add a section with ideas, what improvements or opportunities we have on each step.
+The map is large, but it helps to identify problem points and gives the whole team visual information about the user's behavior.

-For example, when we’re designing an application for medical services, the user's journey map helped our team to work out negative scenarios.
-This was very important, because they use this application often in poor health and mood and want to get help as soon as possible.
+For example, when we’re designing an application for medical services, the UX customer journey map helps our team to work out negative scenarios.
+This was very important because they use this application often in poor health and mood and want to get help as soon as possible.
 Having realized this, we created the shortest path to achieving the goal and removed the intermediate steps, such as onboarding.

-An example of a template for the User Journey Map..
+An example of a template for the User Journey Map.
+Download the map template.